bghira/SimpleTuner/documentation/quickstart/SD3.md

 ### SageAttention

-When using `--attention_mechanism=sageattention`, quantised operations are performed during SDPA calculations.
+When using `--attention_mechanism=sageattention`, inference can be sped-up at validation time.

-In simpler terms, this can very slightly improve VRAM usage while substantially speeding up training.

-**Note**: This isn't compatible with _every_ configuration, but it's worth trying.
+**Note**: This isn't compatible with _every_ model configuration, but it's worth trying.

 ### Masked loss